Everyone needs a relapse prevention plan

-I heard the best advice in a meeting recently and I want to share it.
+Alcoholism and addiction are sneaky.
+One minute you feel fine, and the next, a trigger might send you into a spin that makes you want to pick up a drink or a drug.
+It’s normal, especially in early recovery.
+But, that’s exactly why you need a relapse prevention plan.
+I heard good advice in a meeting recently and I want to share it.
 The woman said, “The addict in my head speaks to me in my own voice.
 So, when I hear it, I always have to remind myself, that’s not me.”

-By the way, I was a relapser.
-So, when I write about relapse it’s not coming from a judgemental place, but from an informed place where I hope to share some experience, strength, and hope.
+Since the addict mind is so treacherous, it’s important to know this information.
+Also know that when I write about relapse it’s not coming from a judgemental place, but from an informed place.
+I was a relapser and I hope to share some experience, strength, and hope from my own life.
 Relapse is a normal part of recovery for many people, but since the drug landscape has changed so dramatically, and relapse can easily lead to a Fentynal overdose, it’s time to have solid relapse prevention tools.

 Preventing relapse should be thought of as a formula